marciob/cairo-basics/basics.md

 #### --available-gas

 it's a flag used to specify the amount of gas available to the program.<br>
-it's used to prevent infinite loops.<br>
+it's used to prevent infinite loops, in those cases it's mandatory to use this flag, otherwise the program will throw an error.<br>

 ex.: